 Questions We Actually Get Asked

 No. Mature-age apprentices are increasingly common in Western Sydney, partly because more people are making mid-career switches out of office jobs that feel increasingly uncertain.
 TAFE NSW and most trade employers actively welcome mature-age apprentices.
-Year 1–2 wages are still the hard part regardless of age, but the government's mature-age apprentice provisions can mean higher base rates for older starters.
+Year 1 to 2 wages are still the hard part regardless of age, but the government's mature-age apprentice provisions can mean higher base rates for older starters.
 Many of the most competent tradies working today started late.

 Electrician — if you're optimising purely for demand durability and income ceiling.
 The combination of consistent residential demand, commercial work, and rapidly growing solar/battery/EV charging work means electricians have multiple expanding revenue streams.
 Plumbers are a close second — essential work, strong shortage premium, $150k+ sole trader income.
 Carpenters have the highest volume of work right now given the construction boom, but lower income ceiling in pure residential carpentry.

-Employed licensed electricians earn $90k–$130k, plumbers $85k–$110k, carpenters $85k–$100k.
-Sole traders earn significantly more: plumbers routinely clear $150k+ charging $120–$180/hr, electricians $140k+ doing switchboards, solar and EV installs.
-Apprentices earn $18–$22/hr in Year 1–2, scaling to $25–$32/hr by Year 4, plus the $10,000 federal apprentice incentive.
+Employed licensed electricians earn $90k to $130k, plumbers $85k to $110k, carpenters $85k to $100k.
+Sole traders earn significantly more: plumbers routinely clear $150k+ charging $120 to $180/hr, electricians $140k+ doing switchboards, solar and EV installs.
+Apprentices earn $18 to $22/hr in Year 1 to 2, scaling to $25 to $32/hr by Year 4, plus the $10,000 federal Key Apprenticeship Program incentive.

 Three main pathways.
 First, apply directly through TAFE NSW — they match apprentices with employers.
 Second, use the Australian Apprenticeships website (australianapprenticeships.gov.au) to find current listings.
 Third, approach licensed tradies directly — many sole traders and small businesses take on 1 apprentice per year but rarely advertise.
 A walk-in introduction with your resume still works in the trades.